d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-concise.md

 ## The Model

-As compared to our gluon implementation of softmax regression implementation (:numref:`sec_softmax_gluon`), the only difference is that we add
+As compared to our concise implementation of softmax regression implementation (:numref:`sec_softmax_gluon`), the only difference is that we add
 *two* fully-connected layers
 (previously, we added *one*).
 The first is our hidden layer, which contains *256* hidden units and applies the ReLU activation function.
 The second is our output layer.